ABOUT EIA HAWAI'I

 Heiau o Māmalahoa (Māmalahoa) was established by Prince Jonah Kūhiō Kalaniana‘ole on July 3, 1907 in Hilo, Moku o Keawe, as the second chapter of the Royal Order of Kamehameha I.

 EIA HAWAI‘I: Ali‘i ‘Aimoku David Heaukulani (High Chief of Māmalahoa) commissioned the creation of a Ha‘akoa for the practice and benefit of Māmalahoa.
-The creation of a Ha‘akoa was a collaborative effort between Sky Ishibashi, Kaimi Bourne, Pua Ishibashi, and Wally Wong.
+The creation of a Ha‘akoa was a collaborative effort between Sky Ishibashi, Kaimi Bourne, Pua Ishibashi, and Wally Wong (all members of the Royal Order of Kamehameha I).
 These individuals brought various expertise to the collaboration including Hawaiian Culture, ‘Ōlelo Hawai‘i, Hula, Ha‘a, and Lua.
 The result is a Ha‘akoa based on a 12th century mele called Eia Hawai‘i.
 Shortly after its creation, Ali‘i ‘Aimoku David Heaukulani proclaimed Ha‘akoa Eia Hawai‘i a makana to the Lāhui (kāne & wāhine) for its use and benefit.